BIASeD: Bringing Irrationality into Automated System Design: Acknowledgements

 \section{Acknowledgements}

-Aditya Gulati and Nuria Oliver are supported by a nominal grant received at the ELLIS Unit Alicante Foundation from the Regional Government of Valencia in Spain (Convenio Singular signed with Generalitat Valenciana, Conselleria d’Innovació, Universitats, Ciència i Societat Digital, Dirección General para el Avance de la Sociedad Digital).
+Aditya Gulati and Nuria Oliver are supported by a nominal grant received at the ELLIS Unit Alicante Foundation from the Regional Government of Valencia in Spain (Convenio Singular signed with Generalitat Valenciana, Conselleria de Innovacion, Industria, Comercio y Turismo, Direccion General de Innovacion).
 Aditya Gulati is also supported by a grant by the Banc Sabadell Foundation.